Conditions and diseases

 Fallen arches are often accompanied by pain on the inside (medial) side of the hindfoot.
 This is not the same as regular flat feet.
 In advanced cases of fallen arches, the heel no longer moves inwards or standing on your toes is no longer possible.

 Correctly diagnosing fallen arches requires radiography of both feet and ankles in a standing position.
-An MRI scan may also be useful.
+Sometimes, an MRI scan may be useful.